andrewjosephlehmann/PhysicalPendulum/README.md

 # PhysicalPendulum
-My Pendulum apparatus for data acquisition in PHY324:
+My Pendulum apparatus for PHY324's Pendulum Project:

 <img width="526" alt="Screenshot 2025-03-26 at 19 32 58" src="https://github.com/user-attachments/assets/2317d2ae-17eb-4f89-a0ac-dcca59504d93" />

 The 3D models were printed at the Center for Entrepreneurship located at the Schwartz Reisman Innovation Campus at the University of Toronto.
-They were made with Bambu Labs PLA basic, and the Machine was the Bambu Lab X1 Carbon.
+The 3MF parts were printed with Bambu Labs PLA basic, and the printer was the Bambu Lab X1 Carbon.